dylanfisher/ci19/_agendas/week-12.md

 - Simran presents on Susan Kare
 - Review [userflows and wireframes](https://paper.dropbox.com/doc/User-Flows-and-Wireframes--AXKIiGCUq52XdCS8VrZujFU7AQ-SiwIpBpGAlNBJuYgQbugm)
 - Look at an example of how a product designer might discuss his/her work and present their process
 - Take a step back and map out the userflow of your project.
-Then, working in Sketchk, decide on something to compare (for example, navigation for your project, or a general layout).
+Then, working in Sketch, decide on something to compare (for example, navigation for your project, or a general layout).
 Create two clickable prototypes testing out this feature.
 Invite a partner(s) to test out your comparison.
 Record your findings and your exploration on a single page website discussing what you tested, why, and how it might impact your final design.
 - Work on project